 Debt—If you’ve taken out a loan or mortgage, the face amount of your policy should be large enough to cover these debts (and have some left over for your dependents)

 Expenses—Make sure your beneficiary receives enough for final expenses, death taxes, funeral costs, bills, and other day-to-day expenses

 The future—You can’t anticipate exactly what your family will need in the future, but make sure your death benefit is enough to cover your kids’ college tuition, weddings and monthly bills

 Over the years, I’ve heard several “rules of thumb” (which I hate), but they do provide a place to start.
-In some cases, 10x income is appropriate, but in others, it’s not.
-For example, a man in his 30s with two children probably needs more than 10x his income (20x or 30x is more like it), while a highly paid executive in his 60s with kids already out of college might need less than 10x his income.
+In some cases, 10 times your income is appropriate, but in others, it’s not.
+For example, a man in his 30s with two children probably needs more than 10 times his income (20 times or 30 times is more like it), while a highly paid executive in his 60s with kids already out of college might need less than 10 times his income.

 There are many life insurance needs calculators on the web, including the one on our website.
 Most people are shocked at the number it takes to replace their economic value.
 The good news is that they are equally shocked at how INEXPENSIVE it is.
-According to LIMRA, the industry’s research arm, younger folks overestimate the cost of life insurance by a factor of 7, while older folks overestimate what life insurance will cost by a factor of 3!
+According to the Life Insurance and Market Research Association (LIMRA), younger folks overestimate the cost of life insurance by a factor of 7, while older folks overestimate what life insurance will cost by a factor of 3!